 Personally, I use 3 wireless routers in my house: one near my cable modem, one in my kitchen to extend to my outdoor patio, and one in my living room to extend to my sun porch.
 Without extending my wireless signal, my access outdoors would be nonexistent.

 4. What are you using the internet for?

 Another factor to consider is your usage.
 If you’re using wireless internet to answer emails and check Facebook, speed doesn’t matter too much.

 If you’re streaming video and trading over wireless, you’ll want to buy a router that supports the fastest speeds.

 Wireless routers do not all have the same speed capability.
 Routers broadcasting with the newer Wifi 6 802.11ax is the fastest and broadcasts at maximum theoretical speeds of 9.6 Gbps.

 5. Are your wireless computing devices older or newer?

 Older computing devices (computers, tablets, etc.) can’t make use of the newer router speeds available.
 If you have older devices, you’ll need to check that your new wireless router is backward compatible, meaning it will work with your older devices.
 Most routers do, but it’s always best to check.

 Most newer computing devices can access the faster delivery speeds available on any new wireless router you might purchase.
 So if your computing devices are newer, you shouldn’t have a problem connecting through a new router.

 We hope today’s Quick Tip helped you.
-If you found this helpful, you’ll want to check out the other computer How-To’s I’ve created on this page.
-You can always call us if you have questions: 800-387-5250
+If you found this helpful, you’ll want to check out the other trading technology articles I’ve shared on this page.
+You can always call us if you have questions: 800-387-5250.